kerinin/daggregator_client/README.md

 ## Use

-daggregator-rails maps attributes on your models to keys on daggregator nodes and `has_many` relationships between your models to daggregator flows.
+`daggregator_client` maps attributes on your models to keys on daggregator nodes and `has_many` relationships between your models to daggregator flows.
 We'll take care of keeping your attibutes and relationships in sync with the server, all you need to do is specify which attributes and relationships